 Since its founding in 1990, EFF has consistently taken critical cases, challenged tough opponents, and achieved landmark victories.
 EFF has prevailed in lawsuits against the federal government, the Federal Communications Commission, the world’s largest entertainment companies, and major electronics companies, among others.
 EFF has also helped defeat bills in Congress and successfully pressured companies to respect your rights.

-EFF’s individual and organizational members around the globe drive the movement for digital privacy, the free exchange of ideas, and an online world in which the public’s interests come first.
+EFF’s members around the globe drive the movement for digital privacy, the free exchange of ideas, and an online world in which the public’s interests come first.
 Together, we make a better digital future possible.

 EFF is grateful for the support of the following foundations: